CODE-Y02/pro-E-commerce-service/README.md

 # pro-ecomm-graphql

-This is NOT JUST PROJECT but an Production ready scalable application especially backend.
+This is NOT JUST PROJECT but an Professional and Scable backend

 ## BACKEND Stack